 Saving Your Smile

-In the process of a root canal procedure, the living tissue inside the tooth, known as the pulp, is extracted, and the resulting void is filled with specialized dental materials containing medication to restore the tooth’s full functionality.
-Utilizing root canal therapy not only preserves your original tooth, thus extending its lifespan, but it also safeguards and maintains the health of the jawbone and other supporting tissues surrounding the tooth.
-Whenever feasible, preserving your natural tooth can also prevent future discomfort and expenses.
+During a root canal procedure, the soft tissue inside the tooth, called the pulp, is removed, and the empty space is filled with medicated dental materials to restore the tooth’s function.
+This treatment not only saves your natural tooth, extending its lifespan but also helps maintain the health of the jawbone and surrounding tissues.
+Keeping your natural tooth whenever possible can also prevent future pain and reduce costs.

-- The presence of an abscess or a pimple on the gum.
+- An abscess or small bump appearing on the gum.

 Setting Up A Treatment Plan

-In most cases, a root canal procedure involves one or two trips to the office and can be carried out by either a dentist or an endodontist.
-Let us walk you through the steps of how we perform your root canal:
+A root canal procedure typically requires one or two visits to the office and can be performed by either a general dentist or an endodontist.
+Here’s an overview of the process:

 Diagnosing You

-The first step entails obtaining an x-ray of the affected tooth and the nearby bone to identify the root cause of your symptoms.
-Your specialist may recommend antibiotics to manage infection and inflammation.
-Pain associated with an abscess is often attributed to the pressure caused by the infected swelling, which can be a significant source of discomfort during a root canal.
-By preemptively reducing this inflammation, we eliminate this factor during the procedure.
+The process begins with an X-ray of the affected tooth and surrounding bone to pinpoint the source of your symptoms.
+Your specialist might prescribe antibiotics to reduce infection and inflammation.
+Pain caused by an abscess is often due to the pressure from swelling, which can contribute to discomfort.
+Addressing this swelling beforehand helps minimize discomfort during the procedure.

 Starting The Procedure